Praveensanala07/Travelling_bookings_webpage/README.md

    ```

 4. **Visit**
-   Navigate to `http://localhost:3000` for the frontend and `http://localhost:5000` (or 8000) for the API.
+   Navigate to `http://localhost:3000` for the frontend.

 ---